PhoenixStormJr/xfce-to-windows-10/README.md

 bash ~/Downloads/Convert-Linux-to-Windows-10-main/setupStuff/scripts/ScriptLinuxToWindows10.sh

+You will also need to log out and log back in after running it.
+Then run it AGAIN.

-This script will instantly convert your xfce desktop to a windows 10 like feel.
+This script will instantly convert your xfce or gnome desktop to a windows 10 like feel.
 (Now I'm trying to work on supporting other desktop environments!)

 also IDK why it's saying its like 98% CSS, I wrote this in 100% bash, the language that Linux uses.
 Then again, this is my first project, it could be kali's windows 10 theme triggering it.
 IDK...